Notes on Theory of Distributed Systems: Local graph coloring

 Let us start by describing a classic local algorithm for $3$-coloring a directed graph with maximum out-degree 1, a class of graphs that includes both cycles and rooted trees.
 The algorithm we will use is ultimately due to Cole and Vishkin~\cite{ColeV1986}, although the application to local graph coloring was given by Linial~\cite{Linial1992}, and the version given here incorporates some additional features from Peleg's textbook~\cite{Peleg2000}.

-The idea from the Cole and Vishkin algorithm is to treat each identity $x$ as a long bit-string $x_{k} x_{k-1} \dots x_0$, where $k = \floor{\lg N}$ and $x = ∑ 2^i x_i$ and repeatedly apply an operation that to shorten these ids while maintaining the property that neighbors have distinct ids.
+The core idea from the Cole and Vishkin algorithm is to treat each identity $x$ as a long bit-string $x_{k} x_{k-1} \dots x_0$, where $k = \floor{\lg N}$ and $x = ∑ 2^i x_i$ and repeatedly apply an operation that to shorten these IDs while maintaining the property that neighbors have distinct IDs.

-At each synchronous round, each process adopts a new identity based on its old identity $x$ and the identity $x'$ of its successor.
-We look for the smallest index $i$ for which $x_i ≠ x'_i$.
-We then generate a new identity $2i + x_i$; this is the same as taking the bit-vector representation of $i$ and tacking $x_i$ on to the end of it.
+At each synchronous round, each process adopts a new identity based on its old identity $x$ and the identity $y$ of its successor.
+We look for the smallest index $i$ for which $x_i ≠ y_i$.
+We then generate a new identity $2i + x_i$; this is the same as taking the bit-vector representation of $i$ and shifting it one position to the left so we can append $x_i$ to the end of it.

-In the case of a node with no successor, we pretend that it has a successor with $x'_0 ≠ x_0$.
-This effectively knocks $x$ down to its last bit $x_0$.
+In the case of a node with no successor, we pretend that it has a successor with $y_0 ≠ x_0$.
+This will knock $x$ down to just its last bit $x_0$.

 We now argue that this never produces two adjacent identities that are the same.
-Let $i'$ be the smallest index for which my successor's $x'_{i'}$ differs from their successor's $x''_{i'}$.
-If $i' ≠ i$, then my successor's new identity $2i' + x_{i'}$ will not equal my new identity $2i + x_i$, because the initial bits will be different.
-But if $i' = i$, then my successor's new identity is $2i+x'_i ≠ 2i+x_i$ because $x'_i ≠ x_i$.
+Consider three consecutive identities $x$, $y$, and $z$.
+Let $i$ be the smallest index with $x_i ≠ y_i$, and let $j$ be the smallest index with $x_j ≠ y_j$.
+If $j ≠ i$, then my successor's new identity $2j + y_{j}$ will not equal my new identity $2i + x_i$, because the initial bits will be different.
+But if $j = i$, then my successor's new identity is $2i+y_i ≠ 2i+x_i$ because $y_i ≠ x_i$.